StevenReynoso/NandGame/README.md

 ### AND Gate
 <img src= "https://github.com/user-attachments/assets/417dbc0a-8b8e-4e3a-99e3-9a283273c547" width="500" height='500'>

-this builds the AND Gate, which takes two inputs and will tell you if they are both on, this is created by inverting the output of a NAND gate.
+This builds the AND Gate, which takes two inputs and will tell you if they are both on, this is created by inverting the output of a NAND gate.

 📖 [Full Explanation →](Docs/Logic_Gates/And_Gate.md)